 - What about safety and security?

 - Will there be a work or participation requirement?

 - Will there be space for members to grow some of their own food?

-- What is the relationship of Green Haven to the wider community?
+- What is the relationship of Rocky Corner to the wider community?